Picture this: The job interview is (almost) over.

 Prospective employers almost always ask this one – especially at the end of the interview.
 And most job-hunting books, interviewing resources and career coaches will advise you to respond with intelligent, creative questions such as:

-Those are great questions.
+Those are great questions to ask in an interview.
 They’re smart, focused and goal-oriented.

 There’s only one problem: Everybody else asks them, too.